 Entrepreneurs: Ming Zhao

-Proven Skincare is a personalized, clean, made in USA skin care, custom formulated for you by Stanford Scientists.
+Proven Skincare is made in USA skin care, a personalized, clean, and custom formulated for you by Stanford Scientists.

 Ming Zhao is the founder and CEO of Proven skincare company.
-She partnered up with Dr. Amy Yuan, and created the Proven company and worked on creating a database called ‘The Skin Genome Project’.
-This project won the 2018’s MIT Artificial Intelligence Award.
+She worked on creating a database called ‘The Skin Genome Project’, which won 2018’s MIT Artificial Intelligence Award, and partnered up with Dr. Amy Yuan, and created the Proven company.

 This formulated concept is known as the Skincare Genome Project.